Krisalord/SocialNetworkProject/README.md

   - API_KEY = `your cloudinary api key`
   - API_SECRET = `your cloudinary api secret`

 ## Usage

 This app could be used as a fun project to build from (add new features), as well as an example to start your own API project from scratch.

 Features include:
-  - Following and unfollowing users
   - Account creation
   - Password hashing
   - Session storing (cookies)
   - Uploading images
   - Commenting under posts
-  - Feed
+  - Feed with all the posts
+  - Likes for posts and comments
-  - Likes/removing posts and comments
+  - Removing posts and comments

 ## License